March 27, 2026

 - Documentation errors (e.g., wrong HS code) → shipment delays.

-- Under/over-valuation → penalties or disputes.
+- Under‑ or over‑valuation → penalties or disputes.

 - Non‑compliance with restricted goods rules → confiscation.

-- Delays in duty payment → storage costs at ports
+- Delays in duty payment → storage costs at ports.

 Quick Reference Table